jbellsey/styletron-themer/README.md

 component user can indicate that all Button components should have `padding:10px` instead of `padding:8px`.
 (The theme is installed when you instantiate your `ThemeProvider` component.)

-A user can also manually override this value for any particular button:
+A user can also manually override styles for a single component instance:

 ```js
 // sometimes you just need a little breathing room